Career Timeline of Ugo Humbert: Major Achievements and Milestones

 November 2020: Made Top 30 Debut

-On November 9, 2020, following a strong performance at the Paris Masters, Ugo Humbert made his top 30 debut in the ATP rankings.
+On November 9, 2020, Ugo Humbert made his top 30 debut after competing at the Paris Masters and defeating Stefanos Tsitsipas.

 In July and August 2022, Ugo Humbert reached three consecutive semifinals and a quarterfinal in Challengers, improving his ranking to No. 138 by August 29, 2022.

-September 2022: Won Seventh Challenger Title and Climbed in Ranking
+September 2022: Won Challenger Title at Open de Rennes

 October 2022: Re-entered Top 100

-After a run to another Challenger semifinal at the 2022 Saint-Tropez Open, Ugo Humbert re-entered the top 100 on October 17, 2022.
+On October 17, 2022, after a run to another Challenger semifinal at the 2022 Saint-Tropez Open, Ugo Humbert re-entered the top 100 in the rankings.

-In May 2023, Ugo Humbert won the 2023 Sardegna Open Challenger 175 and as a result, he returned to the top 50 on May 8, 2023.
-Later that month, he reached the final in Bordeaux and became the French No. 1 ahead of Adrian Mannarino.
+In May 2023, Ugo Humbert won the 2023 Sardegna Open Challenger 175 and, as a result, returned to the top 50 on May 8, 2023.
+He also reached the final at the Challenger 175 in Bordeaux and became the French No. 1.

 August 2023: Returned to Top 35

-On August 7, 2023, Ugo Humbert returned to the top 35 following a quarterfinal walkover against Grigor Dimitrov at the 2023 Citi Open.
+On August 7, 2023, Ugo Humbert returned to the top 35 following a quarterfinal walkover at the 2023 Citi Open.

 April 2024: Achieved Career-High ATP Singles Ranking